 I’ll re-pot my trees in the coming months before deciding where I’ll anchor them to mother earth to grow in all their glory.

 If you want to grow your own Pong Pong tree, seeds can now be purchased directly from our store.
-Alternatively next time your out and about keep an eye out for them, but be good and don’t murder anyone!
+Alternatively next time your out and about keep an eye out for this interesting oversized seed.
 Happy planting.

 … and eight months later the pong pong trees are still in containers but are looking healthy and stand around 3ft high.
 When the rainy season starts we will plant them out into our land.